 Chapter VI – Hello, Dear Friend

 I ran through the main doors of the stable, my heart literally racing in my chest.
-I inhaled deeply, opened my eyes; Brumhilde was gone, forever.
+I inhaled deeply, opened my eyes as I browsed the menus; Brumhilde was gone, forever.

-No trace of her in the stables nor in the map.
-The only trace of her was just an abandoned saddle on a random horse.
+No trace of her in the stables nor the map.
+Only an abandoned saddle now on a random horse.
 Part of me wanted to close the game right at that moment, leave it there for a week and then come back.
-But I saw that the stables had another black, Arab horse, looking just like Brumhilde – except for a few more marks on its face.
+But I saw that the stables had another black, Arab horse, looking just like Brumhilde – except for a few more marks on her face.

 Welcome to the world, Brumhilde II.
 I will take good care of you this time.

 Epilogue – Learning